Pittsburg State University Sexual Assault Nurse Examiner Grant Program

 • If interested in obtaining one or both of these review books, please contact Dr. Amy Hite.

-Reimbursement for the exam is available from the grant, if you meet the following criteria:
+Reimbursement for the SANE certification exam is available from the grant if you meet certain criteria.
+Please e-mail Brighid Dawson for details.

 Training